What is consumer culture research and consumer culture theory (CCT)?

 Where can I find this year's schedule of events?

-Click on "The Year's Events" above.
+Click on "This Year's Events" above.

 Who can attend C4 events?